akkadotnet/Akka.Persistence.Sql/docs/articles/migration.md

 4. Execute SQL script "1_Migration_Setup.sql" against your database.
 5. Execute SQL script "2_Migration.sql" against your database.
 6. (Optional) Execute SQL script "3_Post_Migration_Cleanup.sql" against your database.
+7. Apply migration steps in [Migrating Using Compatibility Mode](#migrating-using-compatibility-mode) section.
-7. Bring the cluster back up.
+8. Bring the cluster back up.

 These SQL scripts are designed to be idempotent and can be run on the same database without creating any side effects.